AREA / VOLUME / GENERAL CALCULATIONS

 - 1.25t of sand + 7 x 20 kg bags of cement lays 1000 bricks.

 Value for money is achieved by reducing the number of deliveries you need.
 Sometimes we are able to carry 2 different bulk products on our trucks, depending on the quantities.
 Sleepers can usually be also delivered on top of product, but the 3.0 lengths can sometimes be an issue with the 14.5 T Trucks.
-Truck access can also be an issue.
+Truck access is a consideration.
 The information below is a guide to what we can deliver.

 i) 3m3 of Soil or gravels and aggregates